PGSafarik/FoxGHI/README.md

 address book /opt/foxGHI/0.3/1/

 ## 3. KNOWN ERRORS AND BUGS
-* ### 10/09/2022 - Disfunct the "maximize" button - opened
+* ### 18/05/2023 - Disfunct the "maximize" button - Fixed, closed
-   On some WMs and DEs (eg Gnome, Cinnamon) the maximize button may not work.
-Probably it is a faulty communication between the application and WM, or an error in the WM settings.

-* ### 19/01/2023 - Window shows forbidden frame decoration
+* ### 19/01/2023 - Some WMs show a forbidden decorative frame if the application icon is set.
-  Since Foxlib version 1.7.81, if the window icon is set, some WM and DE (I have confirmed this for KDE and Cinnamon) DO NOT enforce the requirement to hide the decorative frame.
-Unfortunately, I can't do anything about it at the moment other than add an option to the user settings to disable the window icon, further predefined default settings profiles.
-For developers, There will be a possibility to preset a free top-level window mask, which to be used when the user activates the window manager window management option.

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE
 Actual version: 0.4.1 ALPHA